rust-lang/rust-wiki-backup/Note-interfaces.md

         }
     }

-Note that both the `impl` and the individial methods can take type parameters.
+Note that both the `impl` and the individual methods can take type parameters.

 ## Static resolution